 The oil pump will not prime after a ten-minute oil change

-This is a more complex issue/condition that you as an owner needs to keep in mind if you are a bit OCD with regards carrying out oil changes between service intervals to keep the engine oil running clean.
+This is a more complex issue/condition that you as an owner need to keep in mind if you are a bit OCD with regards to carrying out oil changes between service intervals to keep the engine oil running clean.
 It’s probably not totally necessary to do oil changes that often since the men in white coats have sat down and thought things through, meaning the recommended intervals will do just fine.

 But if you were to do an oil change by yourself, ensure you do not exceed the 10-minute mark so don’t get distracted and make sure you go to the loo before you remove that plug.